thehackerwithin/berkeley/code_examples/numpyVectorization/README.md

 This contains some examples for using numpy array operations.
-The iPython notebook file is a good starting point.
+The IPython notebook file is a good starting point.

 The examples include:

 - diffusion
 - gaussian walk

-What's shown below is shown in more detail in the iPython notebook.
+What's shown below is shown in more detail in the IPython notebook.

 ## Efficient Numerical Code With Numpy Vectorization